Blog

 October 28, 2015

 by Helen Vatsikopoulos At the ongoing coronial inquest into the deaths arising from last year’s Lindt café siege in Sydney, experts cannot agree whether Man Haron Monis was a radicalised terrorist or a mentally unstable lone wolf who used radical Islam as a “crutch”.
-Throughout the inquest, prosecutors, solicitors and detectives are being grilled ...
+Throughout the inquest, prosecutors, solicitors and detectives are being grilled about ...

 Blog